H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 - **Metaphor / design framing**
   - Using “entanglement” to describe correlated belief updates across governance, ethics, space, and time.
-  - Treating the embedding space as a Hilbert space with entangled subsystems and projection-like updates.
+  - Treating the embedding space as a Hilbert space with entangled subsystems and projection‑like updates.
-  - The full tag-based, weight-adjusting update rule over arbitrary belief items and spatial features.
+  - The full tag‑based, weight‑adjusting update rule over arbitrary belief items and spatial features.

 - **Concrete implementation (current reality)**
-  - A JSON-backed topic graph (`topic_graph.json`) updated by the autonomous learner after each cycle.
+  - A JSON‑backed topic graph (`topic_graph.json`) updated by the autonomous learner after each cycle.
   - An entanglement update hook wired into the learner’s main loop, ensuring the graph is maintained in real time.
   - A clear roadmap to using this graph to bias topic selection toward entangled neighbors, turning the conceptual model into concrete behavior.